H O M E A W A Y F R O M H O M E

-The daily tasks of this family mostly revolve around the protection and care of Ruby since she cannot care for herself.
-When I first began photographing the Pendergrass’ I was doing so from a perspective of showing the “normal-ness” of their lives and attempting to elevate them to an ethereal realm; but I soon realized that that was a false representation of them.
-Their family is absolutely not perfect or ethereal - but unique and chaotic.
-Everyday things like eating, bathing, and grocery shopping are completely altered due to the severity of Ruby’s condition.
-Nothing is done in a typical way in this household and my intent was to highlight the abnormalities of the family and the home in which they reside.
-An important part of representing this family in an honest way was to show how Ruby functions through her condition and how her twin sister, Ava, lives in harmony with her despite living in a completely different world.
+The daily tasks of this family mostly revolve around the protection and care of Ruby, since she cannot care for herself.
+When I first began photographing the Pendergrass family, I was doing so with the intention of showing the “normal-ness” of their lives and attempting to elevate them to an ethereal realm.
+I soon realized that this would be a false representation of them.
+Their family is absolutely not perfect nor ethereal - but instead unique and chaotic - in the very best way.
+Everyday tasks like eating, bathing, and grocery shopping are completely altered due to Ruby’s special needs.
+Not much is done in a traditional way in this household, and my newly defined purpose was to highlight the abnormalities of the family and the home in which they reside, while also showing how full of love this family is.
+An important part of representing the Pendergrass family in an honest way was to show how Ruby functions through her condition and how her twin sister, Ava, lives in harmony with her despite living a completely different reality.
 Although their lives are far from ordinary, the Pendergrass family has married a perfectly imperfect world with love, joy, and happiness in spite of their everyday challenges.

 V I E W T H E V I R T U A L S H O W C A S E H E R E